Written by Dr Steven Lin

 You’ve probably heard a thing or two about the gut microbiome, like how it can influence mood, weight, and everything in between.
 With study after study confirming the gut’s connection to the brain, the heart, and even the liver,

 The oral microbiome, on the other hand, is much less spoken about.
-Why is that?
+Why is the mouth-gut axis not mentioned?

 The oral microbiome sets the stage for everything that’s to come.
 So, the healthier your mouth and oral microbiome are, the healthier your gut, immune system, and entire body.
 Let’s brush up on a few of the basics: